Rodgath/dilaz-metabox/README.md

 1. Download and install [Dilaz Metaboxes](https://github.com/Rodgath/Dilaz-Metaboxes-Plugin/archive/master.zip) plugin
 2. Download [Dilaz Metaboxes Options](https://github.com/Rodgath/Dilaz-Metaboxes-Options) and add it into your WordPress project.

-## Example of how to use Dilaz Panel in a theme
+## Example of how to use Dilaz Metaboxes in a theme
 Download and install [n00b Starter Theme](https://github.com/Rodgath/n00b) to see a useful example on how to integrate this *dilaz metaboxes plugin* into your WordPress theme development project.

 ## Features